Niladri962/Niladri962/README.md

 ## 📌 Featured Projects

+### ⚡ HNVec-Driven MultiDL Framework for Content Based Classification of Hindi News Articles                                                      (Journal Under Review)
+- Automated categorization of Hindi news articles using hybrid deep learning models, achieving a classification accuracy of over 85%.
+- Implemented seven standalone models and multiple hybrid combinations, improving text classification precision from 30% to 70%.
+- Designed algorithms like BiLSTM-CNN, LR-SVM, and CNN-LR-SVM, resulted in optimized model performance and reduced processing time.
+- Applied Natural Language Processing (NLP) techniques and programmed models using Python libraries (TensorFlow, Keras, Scikit-learn), resulting in a 25% increase   in text processing efficiency for Hindi news articles.
+- Collaborated with a team of 4 using Agile methodologies to design, develop, and implement automated categorization solutions.

 ### ⚡ WattWalk – Energy Generating Cycle Pedals (Patent)
 - Govt. of India, New Delhi Office
 - <b>Patent No - 40079-001</b>